Dancing Dots

 RESOURCES FROM DANCING DOTS® FOR BLIND MUSICIANS, THEIR EDUCATORS AND SUPPORTERS

-• Do you serve students who need to receive braille music materials much more quickly, keeping production on the local level?
+• Do you serve students who need to receive braille music materials much more quickly than they do now?
+Do you want to keep production on the local level for a predictable turn-around time?
 Are you yourself a blind musician who wants to produce braille editions of the same computer music files used to create printed versions of scores?

-Resource: The GOODFEEL® Braille Music Translator & GOODFEEL® Lite from Dancing Dots http://www.dancingdots.com/main/goodfeel.htm
+Resource: The GOODFEEL® Braille Music Translator & GOODFEEL® Lite from Dancing Dots GOODFEEL from Dancing Dots

 • Do you serve students who need to learn to read music braille in order to participate in general music classes, school ensembles or any educational situation where sighted peers are reading conventional print music?